MobileProto16/Mobile-Proto-16/lesson6/README.md

 Read through the [Android Design Principles](https://developer.android.com/design/get-started/principles.html).
 It will help you think of more questions to ask.

 #### 2. Design
 Asking question while looking at an app can be incredibly helpful while trying to design something.
-Once you have an idea what your app is going to be about, make a first rought draft.
-Concentrate on the features you will be providing and the top-level navigation of the app.
+Once you have an idea what your app is going to be about, first make a rought draft.
+Concentrate on the features you'll be providing and the top-level navigation of the app.

-Draw the screens on pieces of paper (or use one of the many online programs like fluidui).
+Draw the screens on paper (prototyping software like fluidui work too, or even MSPaint/Photoshop).
 Test these mockups on your friends.
 It is recommended that you let your friends first explore the mockups without any instructions and observe what they see, think and do.
 Later, you can ask more specific questions about the features in your mockup.

-Next step is to integrate whatever feedback you received from the User Testing into your app design.
-At this stage, you can also decide on the color scheme of the app, logo, name etc. You could do cycles of user testing-->feedback integration--> testing again until you are satisfied with the app.
+Next step is to integrate whatever feedback you received from user testing into your app's design.
+At this stage, you can also decide on the color scheme of the app, logo, name etc. You could do cycles of user testing, then feedback integration, then testing again until you are satisfied with the app.

-Apps like FB Messenger or Snapchat would go through many periodic Usability Testing.
-It is important to make sure that your app remains sleek and intuitive while adding new features or editing existing features.
+Apps like Facebook Messenger or Snapchat would go through many cycles of usability testing.
+It's important to make sure your app remains sleek and intuitive while adding new features or editing existing features.

 #### 3. Testing after developing:
-Once you have a Minimum Viable Product (MVP) of your app, test again.
-But this time, it is a little different.
+Once you have a Minimum Viable Product (MVP) of your app, test it again.
   1. Try to break it
       * Rotate the device.
 Do all elements adjust well?
       * Tap at random places